Non-Domestic Rates (Business Rates)

 How Much Will I Have To Pay?

 The Comhairle is responsible for issuing rates bills to the occupiers of non-domestic properties in the Western Isles.
-Non-Domestic Rates are levied on the basis of a national poundage rate, set by the Scottish Government.
+Non-Domestic Rates are levied on the basis of a national poundage rate, set by the Scottish Executive.
 This is multiplied by the rateable value of the property you occupy.
 The assessor sets the ‘rateable value’ for your property.
 The rateable value is broadly based on an estimate of the yearly rent the property could earn on the open market.
-To find the rateable value for any business property you can use the search facility at www.saa.gov.uk (Opens in a new window or downloads a file)
+To find the rateable value for any business property you can use the search facility at Scottish Assessors.

-The poundage rate for 2023-2024 is 49.8p for every pound of rateable value.
-Any business that uses (or has the right to use) a property with a rateable value of between £51,001 and £100,000 will pay a supplement of 1.3p on top of the poundage rate.
-Any business that uses (or has the right to use) a property with a rateable value of over £100,000 will pay a supplement of 2.6p on top of the poundage rate.
+The poundage rate for 2024-2025 is 49.8p for every pound of rateable value.
+Any business that uses (or has the right to use) a property with a rateable value of between £51,001 and £100,000 will pay a supplement of 4.5p on top of the poundage rate.
+Any business that uses (or has the right to use) a property with a rateable value of over £100,000 will pay a supplement of 6.1p on top of the poundage rate.
 This additional supplement contributes to the cost of the Small Business Bonus Scheme.

-Please visit mygov.scot website for an estimation of your rates bill (Opens in a new window or downloads a file) for 2023-2024.
+Please visit mygov.scot Non-domestic rates calculator for an estimate of your bill for 2024-2025.

 How Often Do Revaluations Take Place and Why Do We Have Them?

-A revaluation of Non-Domestic subjects in Scotland will now be carried out every three years by the Scottish Assessors.
+A revaluation of Non-Domestic subjects in Scotland is usually carried out by the Scottish Assessors.
 The principal purpose of a revaluation is to ensure that the distribution of the rates burden between ratepayers remains equitable so that the overall national business rates bill only changes in line with inflation.

 The most recent Non-Domestic rates revaluation took effect from 1 April 2023.